Welasco/AzureSentinelSyslog/README.md

         </buffer>
     </match>
     ```
-The main purpose for those plugins are to make FluentD extremely customizable.
+These plugins make FluentD extremely customizable.
 You can also write your own plugin to for example export the data to a specific database.

 With this concept in mind that's how Log Analytics agent (OMSAgent) leverage from FluentD to receive logs (Input Plugin) and forward them to Log Analytics workspace (Output Plugin).

-For a full understand about FluentD check the [official documentation](https://docs.fluentd.org/).
+To learn more about FluentD, check out the official documentation [official documentation](https://docs.fluentd.org/).

 ## 7. Configuring RSyslog and Log Analytics agent to forward  Common Event Format (CEF) messages

 - **Log Analytics agent (OMSAgent)**

-    To configure the Log Analytics agent (OMSAgent) for CEF is necessary to create a new configuration file  with the following content:
+    To configure the Log Analytics agent (OMSAgent) for CEF, it is necessary to create a new configuration file with the following content:

     ```
     <source>